-Attribute Name Description Туре Example Value id A unique identifier for each tweet String "1474011868100448259" platform The platform that the post originates from String "Twitter" timestamp Date and time of the publication of the post, in the following format: YYYY- mm- ddTHH:MM:ssZ String "2022-09-07T15:00:00Z" text The text of the tweet String "The Bolt Creek wildfire in Washington state has grown to an estimated 7,600 acres" is_quote Whether the twet is a quote Boolean true/false is_retweet Whether the tweet is a retweet Boolean true/false media_url The URL(s) of the media that are attached in the tweet String Array ["https://pbs.twimg.com/tweet_video_thumb/E-mfl0aXIAE72Jm.jpg",] media_type The type of the media that are attached in the tweet String "image" language The language of the tweet's text String "en" visual_concepts The concepts that can be extracted from the tweet's media String Array ["fire", "person", "daylight",] matched_criteria A JSON object that contains the attributes JSON Object {"keywords": [" fire", "arson"], "account": "@user1"}
+Attribute Name Description Туре Example Value id A unique identifier for each tweet String "1474011868100448259" platform The platform that the post originates from String "Twitter" timestamp Date and time of the publication of the post, in the following format: YYYY- mm- ddTHH:MM:ssZ String "2022-09-07T15:00:00Z" text The text of the tweet String "The Bolt Creek wildfire in Washington state has grown to an estimated 7,600 acres" is_quote Whether the twet is a quote Boolean true/false is_retweet Whether the tweet is a retweet Boolean true/false media_url The URL(s) of the media that are attached in the tweet String Array ["https://pbs.twimg.com/tweet_video_thumb/E- mfl0aXIAE72Jm.jpg",] media_type The type of the media that are attached in the tweet String "image" language The language of the tweet's text String "en" visual_concepts The concepts that can be extracted from the tweet's media String Array ["fire", "person", "daylight",] matched_criteria A JSON object that contains the attributes JSON Object {"keywords": [" fire", "arson"], "account": "@user1"}

-"kovveorde" and

-"keywords" and "account"
+"keywords" and

+"account"

 The keywords

 found in the text

-leasure and a and matched Array
+keywords and matched Array

-keywords with search Array
+with search

 criteria keywords

 The account that

-posted the tweet
+posted the tweet a . i

 account and is matched String

-account with the search Julig
+with the search

 criteria accounts

 The locations

 extracted from

 the post's text,

 represented as

 JSON objects JSON

 extracted_locations with the Object

-extracted_locations attribute Array
+attribute Array

-"placename", Allay
+"placename",

-"geometry" and
+"geometry" and "crs"

-"crs"

 CIS

 The name of a

 placename location String

-piacename location Julig
+placename location Jung

 The type of the

 coordinates

 crs reference system String

-that is used.
-J
+, that is used.
+U ff llala ann an Alla lla da an an Anna an Alla an A

 [{ "placename" : "Triest, Trieste, Friuli-Venezia

 A JSON object Giulia, 34121-34151, Italy", "geometry" : {"type" : "Point", "crs": "WGS84", "coordinates" : [{"lat":

 with the 13.7772781,"lon": 45.6496485}]]},]

-geometry attributes "type" JSON 13.7772781, 1011 .
-43.0430463}]]]],]
+geometry attributes "type" JSON 13.///2/01, 1011 .
+43.0430403[][[,]

-geometry and Object
+Sconcuy and Object

 "coordinates"

 This always has

 type value "Point" to String

-1,60 support ου ' δ
+support 0

 GeoJSON

 The pair of the

 coordinates of a JSON

 coordinates location Object

-coordinates contained in the Array
+contained in the Array

-attributes "lat" ,

-and "lon"
+attributes "lat" and "lon"

-lat The longitute Double
+lat The longitute coordinates Double

-coordinates ,
+The latitude

-lon The latitude coordinates Double
+lon coordinates Double

+that are stored in MongoDB